MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-debugger-commands.md

 -   The **Word wrap** command on the shortcut menu turns on and off the word wrap status.
 This command affects the whole window, not only commands that you use after this state is changed.
 Because many commands and extensions produce formatted displays, we typically do not recommend word wrap.

--   The [Edit | Add to Command Output](edit---add-to-command-output.md) menu command adds a comment in the Debugger Command window.
+-   The **Edit | Add to Command Output** menu command adds a comment in the Debugger Command window.
 The **Add to command output** command on the shortcut menu has the same effect.

 -   You can customize the colors that are used for the text and the background of the Debugger Command window.
 You can specify different colors for different kinds of text.
 For example, you can display the automatic register output in one color, error messages in another color, and **DbgPrint** messages in a third color.
-For more information about this customization, see [View | Options](view---options.md).

 -   You can use all of the features common to WinDbg's debugging information windows, such as customizing the fonts and using special editing commands.
-For more information about these features, see [Using Debugging Information Windows](using-debugging-information-windows.md).

 ### <span id="remote_debugging"></span><span id="REMOTE_DEBUGGING"></span>Remote Debugging